pryley/site-reviews/readme.txt

 - Added [SureCart](https://surecart.com/) integration.
 - Added [WPBakery Page Builder](https://wpbakery.com/) integration.
 - Added an option to change the position of the Captcha (above or below the submit button in the review form).
+- Added the `summary_id` option to the Review Form, this allows you to update the rating summary immediately without reloading the page.
 - Fixed link focus when expanding exceprts with the keyboard.
 - Improved CSS of plugin styles for some themes.
 - Refreshed the Elementor widget icons.